 Did you know your oral health could hold the key to a better night’s sleep?
 At Fairlington Dental, we specialize in airway-focused dentistry, a transformative approach that addresses sleep-disordered breathing, snoring, and sleep apnea by focusing on the connection between your airway and oral health.
-Let’s explore how improving your oral health can lead to better sleep—and a better quality of life.

-What is Airway-Focused Dentistry?
+What Is Airway-Focused Dentistry?

 Airway-focused dentistry is a specialized approach to oral care that prioritizes the health of your airway.
 Rather than focusing solely on teeth and gums, this method looks at how your jaw structure, tongue position, and overall oral health affect your ability to breathe while you sleep.